 - the shortlisting of applications

 - the approval of the grant

 - the grant funding amount to be awarded

 - the terms and conditions of the grant.

-There is no appeal mechanism for decisions.
+There is no appeal mechanism for decisions made by the Program Delegate.

 9 Notification of application outcomes